kamranahmedse/developer-roadmap/src/data/projects/bastion-host.md

   - 'devops'
 ---

-In this project, you will create a Bastion Host on AWS and use it to securely connect to a private EC2 instance.
+In this project, you will use Terraform to create a Bastion Host on AWS and use it to securely connect to a private EC2 instance.

 ## Requirements

-- Create a VPC with both public and private subnets.
+- Using Terraform, create a VPC with both public and private subnets.
-- Create a Bastion Host EC2 instance in the public subnet.
+- Using Terraform, create a Bastion Host EC2 instance in the public subnet.
-- Create a private EC2 instance in the private subnet.
+- Using Terraform, create a private EC2 instance in the private subnet.
 - The Bastion Host should:
   - Have a security group that allows SSH access **only from your IP address**.
   - Have a public IP address.